The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 Hey there, Simon D. here.
 Thanks for checking out my tapbook.

-So, I've designed this thing to be ADHD accessible, but I'm finding that pacing text this way makes reading long-form a lot less daunting and more enjoyable.I hope you come to agree.
+So, I've designed this thing to be ADHD-accessible, but I'm finding that pacing text this way makes for more enjoyable and less daunting long-form reading.I hope you come to agree.

 Specifically, we'll do a deep-dive on the three phenomena that have come to define your life:Doomscrolling, Procrastination, and Stagnation.